Competitive Programming FAQs

 Q: When is the $500 deposit due?

-A: For those accepted during the Early Bird period, the deposit is due April 19.
-Students who are accepted during the second review of applications must submit their deposit by May 10th.
-Final round deposits are due by May 31 to hold your spot.
+A: For those accepted during the Early Bird period, the deposit is due April 17.
+Students who are accepted in the final round must submit their deposits by May 8.
 If the deposit is not received by this time others will be offered an opportunity to attend and your spot may not be guaranteed.
 The deposit is non-refundable.

 Q: When is the remaining amount due?